espnet/espnet/doc/espnet2_tutorial.md

 #### Decoder

 For the decoder, two types of blocks are available: RNN and stateless (only embedding).
 It is defined through two parameters: `decoder` and `decoder_conf`.
-The first one take a string defining the type of block (either `rnn` or `stateless`) to use while the second takes a single configuration.
+The first one takes a string defining the type of block (either `rnn` or `stateless`) to use while the second takes a single configuration.
 The following parameters can be set but are all optional:

     decoder_conf:
       rnn_type (RNN only): Type of RNN cells (int, default = "lstm").